awhewell/owin/README.md

    sharing of a single builder instance.

    Each callback registered with the builder is assigned a priority.
-It is up to the program and the plugins to decide on how priorities are assigned.
+It is up to the program and the plugins to decide how priorities are assigned.

 2. Whenever a pipeline needs to be built the program should call `CreatePipeline` on the builder, passing into it a new instance of an `IPipelineBuilderEnvironment`.

    The builder will call each callback in ascending order of priority.
 Each callback is passed the pipeline builder environment.
-The environment has a `UseMiddleware` that can be passed a middleware function.
+The environment has methods on it to register AppFunc builders in a similar fashion to Microsoft's OWIN library.

    The environment also has a `Properties` dictionary that contains information about the server environment, as per section 4 (Application Startup) of the OWIN 1.0.0 spec.